awsdocs/amazon-devops-guru-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-linked role permissions for DevOps Guru<a name="slr-permissions"></a>

-DevOps Guru uses the service\-linked role named `AmazonDevOpsGuruServiceLinkedRolePolicy`\.
+DevOps Guru uses the service\-linked role named `AmazonDevOpsGuruServiceRolePolicy`\.
 This is a managed IAM policy with scoped permissions that DevOps Guru needs to run in your account\.

-The `AmazonDevOpsGuruServiceLinkedRolePolicy` service\-linked role trusts the following service to assume the role:
+The `AmazonDevOpsGuruServiceRolePolicy` service\-linked role trusts the following service to assume the role:
 + `devops-guru.amazonaws.com`

 The role permissions policy allows DevOps Guru to complete the following actions on the specified resources\.